imageadhikari/dsci789---bias-in-utkface/README.md

 # Run face alignment (modify paths in script as needed)
 python preprocess/crop_and_align.py
 ```
+But first change the paths in the crop_and_align.py script to use your landmark predictor and dataset.

 ### 2. Data Analysis
 Analyze dataset balance and demographics: